DivanteLtd/pimcore-magento2-bridge/README.md

 - When a product/category meets the criteria (published, in the selected root tree, has the correct type), information about publication is sent to Magento.
 - Magento sends a request to Pimcore to fetch object data and Pimcore responds with a parsed, mapped object.
 - Endpoints for fetching mapped products, categories.
 - Indicators on product and category views that show synchronization status.
-Available synchronization statuses: Sent, OK, Error, Deleted.
+Available synchronization statuses: Sent, Success, Error, Deleted.
 ![Screenshot](doc/images/productView.png)
 - Any problem reported by Magento will be stored in object notes and inside Tools -> Application Logger.
 - All assets, if attached to any synchronized product, when updated, will be sent to Magento.